PabloMusaber/pablomusaber.github.io/_projects/(4) Bot Twitter.md

 name: Twitter Bot
 tools: [Python]
 image: ../assets/img/projects/bot_twitter/portada.jpg
+date: 2021-07-15
-description: It has the ability to post phrases and images periodically and randomly, making use of the Twitter API.
+description: It has the ability to post p7hrases and images periodically and randomly, making use of the Twitter API.
 ---

 # Twitter Bot <a href="https://github.com/PabloMusaber/twitter-bot" style="color: #6c757d" onMouseOver="this.style.color='#333333'" onMouseOut="this.style.color='#6c757d'" target="githubWindow"><i class="fab fa-github"></i></a>